 - The neck may be a little wide for some children.

-This is a very impressive little instrument for a very low price.
-The quality and workmanship is top notch and lives up to Yamaha’s reputation.
+The GL1 Guitalele is a very impressive little instrument for a very low price.
+The quality is top notch and lives up to Yamaha’s reputation.
 The small size makes it easy and comfortable for kids to play.
-The sound is also great for the size, it is more like a ukulele than a guitar but it has good volume and projection.
+The sound is also great for the size, it is more like a ukulele than a guitar, but it has good volume and projection.
 Highly recommended.

 Check it out on Amazon